Vecttory/vecttory-nextjs/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This is an experiment with TS and NextJS for different hosting options.